helecz/php-partner-sync-api/readme.md

 ```

 If reservation cannot be created for some reason, you can throw any Exception and the reservation on Hele website will not be performed.
+The `$parameters` argument may contain custom data needed by your application (e.g. some `serviceId` identifying service in your application).

 Callback in `onCheckSlots` must return array of arrays in following format: